 Ohio City is a tiny village located in the state of Ohio.
 With a population of 644 people and just one neighborhood, Ohio City is the 638th largest community in Ohio.
-Ohio City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Ohio City has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 When you are in Ohio City, you'll notice that it is more blue-collar than most other communities in America.
 53.72% of Ohio City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ohio City is a village of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Ohio City who work in food service (9.64%), office and administrative support (7.44%), and healthcare suport services (7.44%).